 The Adobe Marketing Cloud is a set of Adobe products for marketers to manage their marketing efforts.
-One of those products is Adobe Experience Manager (AEM) which has as purpose to create and manage digital customer experiences across multiple channels including the web, mobile applications and communities.
+One of those products is Adobe Experience Manager (AEM) which has as purpose to create and manage digital customer experiences across multiple channels including the web, mobile apps and communities.
 At AMPLEXOR, we have many different reasons why we love AEM.

 Although we can list hundreds of gems and excellent features, we would like to present 6 parts that really stand out and are lovely to use (and that we think give AEM a competitive edge).

-#1: The Project Dashboard
+#1: The project dashboard

 The AEM Project dashboard gives editors the opportunity to manage projects through a central environment.
 Every project is basically a group of resources that are linked together and are represented by a tile.